-When people search for banking as a service (or BaaS), they're usually looking for one of two things: a clear definition of what it is, or a concrete list of providers they can evaluate.
+When people search for banking as a service, BaaS, or baas banking, they're usually looking for one of two things: a clear definition of what it is, or a concrete list of providers they can evaluate.
 This guide covers both.

-Banking as a Service (BaaS) is a model where licensed banks expose their core banking infrastructure—accounts, payments, cards, lending, and compliance—via APIs so that non-bank companies can embed financial products directly into their own platforms.
+Banking as a Service (BaaS), often called BaaS banking, is a model where licensed banks expose their core banking infrastructure—accounts, payments, cards, lending, and compliance—via APIs so that non-bank companies can embed financial products directly into their own platforms.
 The bank holds the license and handles regulatory requirements; the BaaS client builds the customer-facing experience.

 In practice, this means a fintech, marketplace, or vertical SaaS company can offer branded checking accounts, debit cards, or lending—without obtaining a banking charter—by integrating with a BaaS provider that connects them to a licensed bank.
 The bank provides FDIC insurance (US), safeguarding (UK), or equivalent; the BaaS platform provides the API layer and often compliance tooling.